RuchitMicro/RuchitMicro/README.md

 # Hi there, I'm Ruchit Kharwa 👋

-I'm a senior software developer, CEO, and founder of Wolfx Digital Agency.
+I'm a senior software developer, CEO, and founder of WOLFx Digital Agency.
 I specialize in web technologies and mobile apps, and I enjoy working on creating tools that improve developer experience in WOLFx.

 ## About Me